sophialaurans/stockly-cs50-final-project/README.md

 # Stockly

-This is Stockly, developed as the Final Project for Harvard University's [CS50 - Introduction to Computer Science course](https://pll.harvard.edu/course/cs50-introduction-computer-science).
+This is Stockly, an inventory and order management application designed to help small businesses manage their products, orders, and clients more efficiently and practically.
-<br>Stockly is an inventory and order management application designed to help small businesses manage their products, orders, and clients more efficiently and practically.
+<br>This app was developed as the Final Project for **Harvard University's [CS50 - Introduction to Computer Science course](https://pll.harvard.edu/course/cs50-introduction-computer-science)**.

 #### Video Demo: [Watch the video on YouTube](https://youtu.be/yPRaan05zEI) featuring app screenshots, created as part of the final project requirements.
 </div>

 ## Features